xilongj/k8s_2021/day04/day04.md

     --> select String Parameter --> Name: image_name --> Description: Docker Image Name, ex. app/dubbo-demo-service --> check Trim the string
     -->
 ```
+* New Item or Create a Job
+  * Enter an item name: dubbo-demo
+  * Select Pipeline then click ok

+* General
+  * check Discard old builds
+    * Days to keep builds: 3
+    * Max # of builds to keep: 30
+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string

+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string

+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string

+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string

+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string

+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string

+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string

+  * check This project is parameterized
+    * String Parameter
+      * Name:
+      * Description:
+      * check Trim the string